Effective potential for Polyakov loops from a center symmetric effective theory in three dimensions: Results

 To determine the phase diagram of the theory we measure the expectation value of the Polyakov loop $\ell(\bm{x}) = \frac{1}{2} \tr\boldl(\bm{x})$ and the inverse correlation length $m_\xi=1/\xi$ as functions of the couplings $m^2$ and $\beta$.
 There is a line of phase transitions in the $\beta-m^2$ plane separating the region where the expectation value of the Polyakov loop vanishes (the Z(2) symmetric phase at low $\beta$, $m^2$) from the Z(2) broken phase at large $\beta$ or $m^2$ (see fig. \ref{fig:Ph_Diagr}).
 The transition is of second order since the inverse correlation length $m_\xi$ on the phase boundary extrapolates to zero in the infinite volume limit \cite{DS} as long as $\beta$ is not too large\footnote{The second order phase transition is further confirmed by the potentials described in later sections}.
 It appears that the order of the phase transition changes to first order at roughly $\beta > 3.0$.
 This may signal a breakdown of this model as an effective description of 4D Yang Mills in the extreme weak coupling limit (for a discussion of this issue see Appendix B).

 Confinement is realized in distinct ways.
-At small $\beta$ and vanishing $m^2$ we find $\langle\ell\rangle=0.0$ because the Wilson line $\boldl(\bm{x})$ averages to zero from random fluctuations over the group manifold.
-For large $\beta$ and negative $m^2$ (corresponding to the upper left region in fig.~\ref{fig:Ph_Diagr}), we find a non-trivial Z(2) symmetric phase, where $\boldl(\bm{x})=i\tau_3$ or rotations thereof, which implies that the trace of $\boldl$ vanishes while the field $\boldl$ is non-zero\footnote{In other words, the distributions of the eigenvalues $\lambda_1$ and $\lambda_2$, which are gauge invariant, peak about $\pm1$.
-That distinct confined phases with different eigenvalue structure can also arise in 4d models of Polyakov loops coupled to gauge fields, was shown in refs.~\cite{Myers:2008zm}} (see, also, ref.\ \cite{DS}).
+At small $\beta$ and vanishing $m^2$ we find $\langle\ell\rangle=0.0$ because the Wilson line $\boldl(\bm{x})$ averages to zero from random fluctuations over the whole group manifold.
+For large $\beta$ and negative $m^2$ (corresponding to the upper left region in fig.~\ref{fig:Ph_Diagr}), we find a non-trivial Z(2) symmetric phase, where the Wilson lines fluctuate only outside of the group center ($\boldl(\bm{x})=i\tau_3$ or rotations thereof), and the trace of $\boldl$ vanishes locally for each site\footnote{In other words, the distributions of the eigenvalues $\lambda_1$ and $\lambda_2$, which are gauge invariant, peak about $\pm1$.
+That distinct confined phases with different eigenvalue structure can also arise in 4d models of Polyakov loops coupled to gauge fields, was shown in refs.~\cite{Myers:2008zm}}.
+Unlike for the model without gauge fields studied in ref. \cite{DS} however, there is no global alignment of the Wilson lines in the confined phase and no sharp phase boundary separating the two types of confined vacua.